Grant Proposal Writing

 Develop a strong and clear research proposal

 Avoid sentences that are long and with complex phrases.
-Avoid also vague and ambiguous information e.g objectives.
-Presentation and layout is critical.
-Use tables, diagrams and other pictorial which can help to illustrate your ideas.
+Avoid also vague and ambiguous information e.g. objectives.
+Presentation and layout are critical.
+Use tables, diagrams, and other pictorials which can help to illustrate your ideas.
 Start writing early to allow time for polishing up your proposal.

 Develop an appropriate budget